MyBord/mybord-server/docs/projectManagement.md

 * make sure to lock down individual queries and subscriptions, mutations for prod app
 * outline / document where domains are kept, how they are handled, etc. -- add to root readme?
 * get the `yarn run:dev` command to open up the window
+* dev dependencies do not get pruned when pushed to heroku because flag is not 'produciton'

 ### D. Low